Burch Smith: Miami Marlins

 On January 2, 2024, Smith signed a minor league contract with the Tampa Bay Rays.
 On March 27, after exercising the upward mobility clause in his contract, he was traded to the Miami Marlins in exchange for cash considerations and subsequently selected to the 40–man roster.
 In 25 appearances for the Marlins, Smith compiled a 4.25 ERA with 23 strikeouts across 29 2/3 innings pitched.
 On June 14, Smith was designated for assignment by Miami.
 He was released by the Marlins organization on June 20.

 Baltimore Orioles

 On June 28, 2024, Smith signed a minor league contract with the Baltimore Orioles.
 After two scoreless appearances for the Triple–A Norfolk Tides, Baltimore selected Smith's contract, adding him to the active roster.
 In 25 appearances for the Orioles, Smith compiled a 2–1 record and 5.74 ERA with 23 strikeouts across 26 2/3 innings pitched.
 On October 31, Smith was removed from the 40–man roster and sent outright to Norfolk, but rejected the assignment in favor of free agency.

 Pittsburgh Pirates

 On January 6, 2025, Smith signed a minor league contract with the Pittsburgh Pirates.
 In 20 appearances split between the Single-A Bradenton Marauders and Triple-A Indianapolis Indians, he logged a 2-0 record and 6.75 ERA with 28 strikeouts across 21 1/3 innings pitched.
 Smith was released by the Pirates organization on July 27.

+Detroit Tigers

+On December 23, 2025, Smith signed a minor league contract with the Detroit Tigers.
+He was assigned to the Triple-A Toledo Mud Hens to begin the regular season, where he recorded a 1.80 ERA with 16 strikeouts and one save over 10 innings of work.
+On April 22, 2026, the Tigers selected Smith's contract, adding him to their active roster.
+On May 22, he was placed on the injured list due to right shoulder inflammation.
+Smith was transferred to the 60–day injured list on June 23.